redshiftlogistics/redshiftlogistics.github.io/index.md

 Here at Redshift, we pride ourselves on being an independent company.
 We are capable of tackling all areas of business regardless of superpower affiliation.
 Within the bubble, RLOG operates a large network of full time and contracted pilots.
 This approach offers a rapid and hassle-free experience that ensures our contracts are delivered.

-_We are an Xbox One PvE focused private player group with a squadron and player minor faction representing us in game.
+_We are an Xbox and PC player group with a squadron and minor faction representing us in game.
 We incorporate elements of roleplay and are more than happy to employ commanders of all skill levels._